Lynd Research Lab

 A central theme of the Lynd group is processing cellulosic biomass in a single step without added enzymes.
 Such "consolidated bioprocessing" (CBP) is a potential breakthrough, and "is widely considered to be the ultimate low-cost configuration for cellulose hydrolysis and fermentation" (joint DOE/USDA Roadmap, 2007).
 We are focused on production of ethanol, a promising renewable fuel.
 The CBP strategy is however potentially applicable to a very broad range of fuels and chemicals.

-Dr. Lynd is assisted in running the lab by management team members Research Scientist Dr. Dan Olson (Metabolic Engineering), Research Scientist Dr. Julie Paye (Microbial Cellulose Utilization), and Research Professor Dr. Xiongjun Shao (Innovative Biomass Processing Technologies).
+Dr. Lynd is assisted in running the lab by management team members Research Scientist Dr. Dan Olson (Metabolic Engineering), Research Scientist Dr. Evert Holwerda (Microbial Cellulose Utilization), Research Professor Dr. Xiongjun Shao (Innovative Biomass Processing Technologies), and Research Scientist Dr. Mark Laser (Bioenergy Intensive Futures).
 The Lynd group (see group members) includes post doctoral associates, graduate students, technicians, undergraduates, and, from time to time, visiting scientists.
-Our activities are enhanced by close collaborations with a network of colleagues around the world, the DOE Bioenergy Science Center, and Mascoma Corporation.
+Our activities are enhanced by close collaborations with a network of colleagues around the world and the DOE Bioenergy Science Center.